thomd/icon-love/README.markdown

 ## Koguma

-I love favicons!
+I love Icons!

-Koguma is a small site for collecting favicons.
+Koguma is a small site for collecting icons.

 ### Usage

-Use the bookmarklet for posting Sites with a favicon you like.
-Koguma display the favicons with a base64 data-URL.
+Use the bookmarklet for posting favicons or all sort of icons you like.
+Koguma display the icons with a base64 data-URL.

 ### Copying